-Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools]
+Face coverings are worn by staff/visitors in accordance with the school's face covering risk assessment and any individual risk assessment [this control should be considered during periods of high transmission of COVID-19, with more stringent use during outbreaks in schools].
+Visitors are requested to undertake a LFD test prior to attending school.

-Twice weekly lateral flow device (LFD) testing is carried out by to help identify asymptomatic cases.
+Twice weekly lateral flow device (LFD) testing is carried out by staff and pupils in Year 7 and above to help identify asymptomatic cases.
 Anyone displaying any symptoms of coronavirus are not permitted on the premises

-Most staff have now received both Covid19 vaccines.
-All individuals are encouraged to take up their vaccine, including any booster vaccination, where appropriate.
-This offers very good protection against the virus to reduce spread and also reduces the chance of a person becoming severely unwell.
+Most staff, and eligible pupils, have now received both Covid19 vaccines.
+All individuals are encouraged to take up their vaccine, including any booster vaccination, regard to site specific circumstances to ensure ease of use.